robertoraggi/cplusplus/README.md

 ## Serialize the AST

-Use `-emit-ast` to serialize the AST of a C++ program using flatbuffer
+Use `-emit-ast` to serialize the AST of a C++ program to a flatbuffer binary file

 ```sh
 # serialize the AST